 If you have or had a knee injury, then apply the PRICE principles of protection, rest, ice, compression, and elevation.

 If you have arthritis, then anti-inflammatory medications are usually successful.

 In cases caused by more serious conditions or injuries then treating the underlying cause is most important.
 However, your surgeon may use arthroscopic surgery to remove the affected synovial tissue.

 Pigmented villonodular synovitis (PVNS)

-This form of synovitis is a more serious condition, which results in an overgrowth of the synovial membrane, resulting in a benign tumor.
-Pigmented Villonodular Synovitis most frequently affects the knee and hip joints.
+This form of synovitis is rare but more serious.
+It results in an overgrowth of the synovial membrane itself.
+As a result, a benign tumour develops.
+The knee and hip joints are most frequently affected.

-Treatment usually involves removal of the tumor, via a synovectomy, to remove the affected lining.
-Approximately 45% of cases reoccur, and so radiation therapy may also be used.
-In repeating cases, a full knee replacement operation may be advised.
+Treatment usually involves removing the tumour, via a synovectomy.
+In other words, removing the affected lining.
+However, approximately 45% of cases reoccur.
+Therefore, radiation therapy may also be used.
+In severe cases which continue to recur, your doctor may advise you to have a full knee replacement operation.